iacopomasi/iacopomasi.github.io/research.md

 ---

 ## Research <a name="research"></a>
-I am a computer scientist and professor interested in solving the `computer vision problem`: giving machines the gift of observing the world through eyes (cameras) like humans do.
+I am a computer scientist and professor interested in solving the `computer vision problem`: giving machines the gift of observing the world through cameras (eyes) like humans do.

 In other words, interpret visual data so to turn numerical pixels into high-level semantics.
 I also sympathize with the [slow science movement](http://slow-science.org) when applied to science in computer vision and machine learning.